 Types of Gambling Available in Florida

-Pari-mutuel betting on horse racing has been legal in Florida since 1931.
-This law made it legal to bet on horse racing events within the state, as well as events outside of the state.
-The nature of pari-mutuel betting is such that the payouts are determined by the amount of money in the prize pool and the number of bettors who made the right pick.
-This makes it distinct from standard sports bets where the bookmakers offer odds on an event.
+In 1931, pari-mutuel betting on horse racing was legalized in Florida.
+This law allowed betting on horse racing events within and outside the state.
+Pari-mutuel betting is different from standard sports bets in that the payouts are determined by the amount of money in the prize pool and the number of bettors who made the right pick.

-Like horse racing, pari-mutuel laws in Florida have made casino gaming possible for many years.
-What’s more, the state’s seven tribal casinos, six of which are owned by the Seminole Tribe, have been offering live gaming since 1981.
-Online casinos weren’t legal in 2021.
-However, online gambling companies are looking to parlay Florida’s long history of live gaming into a thriving digital economy.
+Pari-mutuel laws in Florida have made casino gaming possible for many years, and the state’s seven tribal casinos have been offering live gaming since 1981.
+Although online casinos were not legal in 2021, online gambling companies are looking to leverage Florida’s long history of live gaming into a thriving digital economy.

 Daily Fantasy Sports (DFS)